liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 ![Figure 2.4: The New Site window aids in your new site development.](../../images/01-add-site-screen.png)

-**Name:** is the name of the site you wish to create.
+**Name:** names the site you wish to create.

 **Description:** describes the site's intended function.

 **Active:** determines whether a site is active or inactive.
 Inactive sites are inaccessible but can be activated whenever a site administrator wishes.

-**Membership Type:** can be open, restricted or private.
+**Membership Type:** can be open, restricted, or private.
 An open site appears in the My Sites portlet and users can join and leave the site whenever they want.
 A restricted site is the same except users must request membership.
 A site administrator must then explicitly grant or deny users' requests to join.
 A private site does not appear in the My Sites portlet and users must be added to it manually by a site administrator.